Meet the Arts Faculty

 Upper School English & Creative Writing

-Richard Harris is a native of Charlotte, N.C., and has more than 10 years of teaching experience.
-He teaches Upper School English, serves as an advisor for the Creative Writing Club, and advises students entering the Scholastic Writing Competition.
-He also offers a writing camp for CLS Summer Programs.
+Richard Harris is a native of Charlotte and has over 20 years of teaching experience.
+He teaches Upper School English, serves as an advisor for the Creative Writing Club, advises students entering the Scholastic Writing Competition and organizes Open Mic events to showcase student writing and encourage public speaking and performance.
+He also offers several writing camps for CLS Summer Programs.

 Lori Davis holds a Master of Arts in Teaching and Learning and has been teaching Upper School English (from AP to Shakespeare to creative writing) for almost 20 years.
 She has mentored countless young writers and published both poetry and nonfiction in various literary journals.